 Having the proper number of scouts is also imperative: you want to cover as muchg round as possible to beat out other tree seekers.
 But, the most important component of tree hunting is to remain patient.
 Rarely are you going to walk out and find the greatest tree within in the first couple of minutes of your venture.
 In fact, you're probably more apt to find a Charlie Brown Christmas tree.
 Better get the Thermos of hot chocolate ready because this can be a long day.

 Another question you need to ask yourself is whether you want a Douglas fir or a Fraser fir.
 Both are top choices among Christmas tree buyers and usually it comes down to personal preference.
 Douglas fir has longer needles and can give the tree a more fuller look.
 The Fraser fir needles will hold longer, and also has that classic Christmas smell to it.
 Personally, I am a Fraser fir guy.

 There are several places on the west side of town and in Exeter where you can get the great experience of cutting down your own tree, and they are all right next to each other.
-Located on Route 2, Hemsley Tree Farm, Schartner Farms and Stop and Chop Tree Farm.
-(Check out our Christmas tree guide to learn more about these three businesses.)
+Located on Route 2, Hemsley Tree Farm, Schartner Farms and Stop and Chop Tree Farm. (.)
 All three spots are great places to look, and because they are in close proximity, it is easy to go to all three in one day if you need to.
 The past two years I have gotten my family's tree at Schartners and Stop and Chop, both times getting two very full and beautiful Christmas trees.